 The detailed sandstone carvings are beautiful and unique, mixing the floral elements of Islamic architecture with the mythological scenes typical of Hindu architecture.
-In 1499, this five stories deep step well was built to collect the rainwater from the monsoons, as many others in dry areas like these in the west of India.
+In 1499, this five-stories deep stepwell was built to collect the rainwater from the monsoons, as many others in dry areas like these in the west of India.

-When Mahatma Gandhi returned from South Africa in 1915, he first established in the Kochrab area of Ahmedabad.
+When Mahatma Gandhi returned from South Africa in 1915, he first established himself in the Kochrab area of Ahmedabad.
 Later, in 1917, the Ashram was shifted to the banks of the Sabarmati river (hence the name) where it now still stands and where he lived until 1933.

-The inscriptions on the graves are faded, but you can still make out a few symbols like crosses and a few words (some in Latin and some in what I believe is Dutch).
+The inscriptions on the graves are faded, but you can still make out a few religious symbols like crucifixes and a few words (some in Latin and some in what I believe is Dutch).
 After the big earthquake in 2001 these tombs and the structure around them were highly damaged; what you now see is what was left standing.

 Sun Temple in Modhera

 The mythological history behind this place explains the importance of this area as sacred ground: according to the old Hindu texts, Lord Ram needed a place of pilgrimage to purify himself, and Modhera was shown to him.
 This Sun Temple is built in a way that the first rays of sun fall upon the image of Surya, the Sun God.

 And the best bargains happen while street shopping.

-Every Sunday, from morning to dawn, the vendors spread their tents and blankets on the shore of the Sabarmati river, under the Ellis Bridge – the first bridge built to connect the old Ahmedabad to the other side of the river, to where it eventually expanded.
+Every Sunday, from morning to dawn, the vendors spread their tents and blankets on the bank of the Sabarmati river, under the Ellis Bridge – the first bridge built to connect the old Ahmedabad to the other side of the river, to where it eventually expanded.